 King Of Dirt Racing was developed as a touring series dedicated to dirt tracks in and around the Capital Region of upstate New York.
-The tour goals are simple; alleviate travel costs for racers, highlight drivers, and reward their efforts.
+The tour goals are simple; alleviate travel costs for racers, highlight drivers to fans, and reward them for their efforts.

 2015: – King Of Dirt Racing was the brain child of lifetime racing enthusiast and media personality Rob Hazer.
 After writing widely popular articles for Race Pro Weekly and Gater Racing news followed by award winning radio for 10 years along with multiple championships as car owner, the time had come to develop a racing series.

 After a sit down with Albany Saratoga Speedway promoter Lyle DeVore and then Fonda Speedway head honcho Matt DeLorenzo the pitch was made for a touring series dedicated to the Capital District area tracks and surrounding speedways for Sportsman and Pro Stock divisions.
 A schedule was set and KOD experienced a highly successful season visiting three different race tracks (Albany Saratoga, Lebanon Valley, & Fonda) for a total of six races.

 2016: In it’s sophomore season King Of Dirt Racing expanded to nine races, which included events at Utica Rome Speedway.
 Now venturing to four different tracks and experiencing a growth in participation it was safe to say King Of Dirt Racing was stable and booming.

 With several programs offered to tour regulars that highlight their efforts and performances at KOD series events, the brand grew leaps and bounds in promotion, social media, and acknowledgement.